Scalable Synthesis of Verified Controllers in Deep Reinforcement Learning: Related Work

 \section{Related Work}

 There has been significant recent interest in exploring techniques to enhance the safety of learning-enabled systems.
 Techniques described in~\cite{paulsen2020reludiff,singh2019abstract,reluplex,Marabou} define suitable verification methodologies that are capable of providing stronger guarantees for open-loop LECs.
 For the closed-loop systems discussed in our work, \cite{achiam2017constrained,berkenkamp2017safe,Garcia2015ACS} focus on specifying controller safety as an additional reward.
 By changing the reward, these methods seek to increase the safety characteristics of the learnt controller.
-These approaches are different from ours insofar as we consider provably verifiable methods applied independently of a training-based reward framework. \cite{tran2020nnv,huang2019reachnn,verisig,dutta2019reachability,sun2019formal,lin2020art} verify a neural network directly.
-However, the complexity of the networks, the amount of computation required, and the approximation introduced during the verification process make these methods difficult to scale to high dimension problems.
+These approaches are different from ours insofar as we consider provably verifiable methods applied independently of a training-based reward framework. \cite{tran2020nnv,huang2019reachnn,verisig,dutta2019reachability,lin2020art} verify a neural network directly.
+However, the complexity of the networks, the amount of computation required, and the approximation introduced during the verification process makes these methods difficult to scale to high dimension problems.

 Another line of work explores verifiability by applying imitation learning techniques on the subject networks \cite{zhu2019inductive,anderson2020neurosymbolic,yang2021iterative}.
-These approaches also consider composing controller family to synthesize a shield.
+These approaches also consider composing a controller family to synthesize a shield.
 Compared with our work, one significant difference with \cite{zhu2019inductive,anderson2020neurosymbolic,yang2021iterative} is that they choose different controllers based on the system's spatial state.
 However, in our approach, we select a new controller for every $k$ steps in a trajectory.
-Hence, our controller selection process is based on the temporal state of a system.
-Moreover, since \cite{zhu2019inductive,anderson2020neurosymbolic,yang2021iterative} must align the imitated simple controller, which is heavily biased towards safety considerations, with the neural controller that also considers performance objectives, scalable verification is challenging, especially when considering sophisticated performance objectives systems.
+Hence, our controller selection process is based on temporal behavior.
+Moreover, since \cite{zhu2019inductive,anderson2020neurosymbolic,yang2021iterative} align a simple imitated controller, which is heavily biased towards safety considerations, with the complex neural controller that also considers performance objectives, scalable verification is challenging, especially when sophisticated performance objectives must be realized.